 Throughout her career, Eloise has assisted others to find their voice and advocate for change. " I had worked on policy from the outside for years; then I realized, it was time to step up and run for office myself; I knew I had to do my part.”

-Eloise was first elected to the State Senate in a special election, in 2013 and is currently serving her first full term representing District 23, Sagadahoc County and the town of Dresden.
-She serves on the Marine Resources Committee and the Special Task Force on Maine’s 21st Century Economy and Workforce.
+Eloise was first elected to the State Senate in a special election, in 2013 and is currently serving her second full term representing District 23, Sagadahoc County and the town of Dresden.
+She was elected by her peers to serve as Assistant Majority Leader in 2018; she continues to serve on the Marine Resources Committee.

-Eloise is a long time resident of Arrowsic where she lives with her husband and her flock of chickens.
-She is also the mother of two grown sons, both have graduated from Morse High School.
+Eloise is a long time resident of Arrowsic where she lives with her husband and her small flock of chickens.
+She is the mother of two grown sons, both of whom graduated from Morse High School.
 Eloise takes joy in being in Maine's great outdoors - gardening, hiking in the woods, walking along the shore, or just sitting in her yard.

 The Gulf of Maine is warming faster than any other part of the ocean.
 Our fishermen are seeing the impact of this on lobster, clams and a range of other species.
 I support the development of clean, alternative energy and efforts to reduce our reliance on fossil fuels.
 We must come together to: reduce, reuse and recycle, especially non-renewables like plastics.
 Keep drinking water free of toxins like lead.
 Conserve open spaces, wetlands, and wild places.
 Assist communities adapt to our changing environment.